 Interfaces in Go

-In this tutorial, we are going to discuss about interfaces in Go language.
+In this tutorial, we will discuss interfaces in the Go language.
 Go language interfaces are different from other languages.

-In Go language, the interface is a custom type that is used to specify a set of one or more method signatures and the interface is abstract, so you are not allowed to create an instance of the interface.
+In Go language, the interface is a custom type used to specify a set of one or more method signatures, and the interface is abstract, so you are not allowed to create an instance of the interface.

 An interface in Go is a type defined using a set of method signatures.
-The interface defines the behavior for similar type of objects.
+The interface defines the behaviour for a similar kind of object.

 type myinterface interface{